jrymart/PubTrans-Isochrones/README.md

-# PubTrans-Isochrones
+# PubTrans Isochrones

-Public transit isochrone maps
+A web map to generate isochrone maps based on public transit travel time